TRANSITIONING TO CANVAS CLOUD ONLINE WORKSHOP

 What is the difference between our current, on-premise version of Canvas and Canvas Cloud?

-Students and instructors will access and navigate Canvas Cloud much like the on-premise version, with only minimal differences in the user experience.
+Access and navigation for Canvas Cloud will be much like the on-premise version, with only minimal differences in the user experience.

 Can I create sandbox courses on Canvas Cloud to experiment with content, tools and design?

-Yes, instructors can access practice course spaces, or sandbox courses, starting September 2025.
+Yes, instructors can create practice course spaces, or sandbox courses, starting October 2025 on Canvas Cloud.
 CEE will provide support on how to create sandbox courses in Fall 2025.
 See CEE’s

 workshop and events page for more details.